Vansh-yadav-hare/Simon-Game-/README.md

 # Simon-Game-
-A simple game is developed using HTML,CSS and Javascript
+A simple game is developed using  basic HTML,CSS and Javascript